kuklaph/cascade-cms-api/README.md

 This can be used either via NodeJS or Google Apps Script.

+Download/Copy the files and extract the zip.
+Once extracted to your project, use `npm ci` to install dependencies.

 ### NodeJS

-Download/Copy the files and extract the zip.
 In your project file import the Cascade API.

 ```js
 import CascadeAPI from "../cascade-cms-api/nodejs/main.mjs";